Self-Admitted GenAI Usage in Open-Source Software: Impact of GenAI Usage on Code Churn

 \subsection{Method}

-The GenAI mentions we identified as part of \textbf{RQ1} allow us to approximate the point in time when the open-source projects in our sample started using the GenAI tools.
-We included 151 projects with true positive GenAI mentions that, according to our analysis for \textbf{RQ2}, did not prohibit or discourage the use of GenAI tools.
+The GenAI mentions we identified as part of \textbf{RQ1} allow us to approximate the point in time when the 156 open-source projects in our sample started using the GenAI tools.
+We included 151 repositories with true positive GenAI mentions that did not prohibit the use of GenAI tools.
+That is, we excluded five repositories prohibiting GenAI usage according to our \textbf{RQ2} analysis.
 Hence, we use self-admitted GenAI usage as a proxy for GenAI tool adoption.

 To assess the impact of GenAI tool usage, we calculated the code churn, as defined in the GitClear report (see Section~\ref{sec:introduction}), before and after the first self-admitted GenAI usage.
 Code churn is a widely recognized indicator of software maintainability~\cite{munson1998code}.
-Churn rates can signal challenges such as increased technical debt~\cite{wehaibi2016examining} and low-quality contributions~\cite{nagappan2005use}.
+Churn rates can signal challenges such as higher defect density~\cite{nagappan2005use}; files affected by technical debt tend to be more defect-prone~\cite{wehaibi2016examining}.
 Code churn is particularly relevant for understanding the maintainability of LLM-generated source code, which might introduce redundancies or bugs that result in changes soon after adding generated code.

 The specific notion of code churn introduced by GitClear measures whether added or modified code is updated again within 14 days of the initial commit.
 Therefore, it serves as an indicator of the maturity of the code that developers add or modify.
 The 2024 GitClear report~\cite{gitclear2024} suggested that code churn has been continuously increasing since the adoption of GenAI tools in software projects.